aiman-al-masoud/deixiscript/docs/notes/notes.md

 ---

-Lexemes may have to take up the responsibility to stores aliases and other data from js prototypes (which hold it currently).
+Lexemes may have to take up the responsibility to store aliases and other data from js prototypes (which hold it currently).

 A combination of lexemes eg: (dangerous button) may correspond to a wholly new set of aliases and rules than the single (dangerous, button) lexemes.